Please follow government guidance or guidance specific to your local area, as it changes often.

 We have created a number of articles on topics relating to coronavirus.
 These are linked at the very top of this page.

-To find out what government schemes will help if work has been affected by Covid-19, Child Poverty Action Group (CPAG) have created a decision tree to help you navigate what you may be entitled to, including whether you are eligible to be furloughed.
+To find out what government schemes will help if work has been affected by Covid-19, Child Poverty Action Group (CPAG) have created a decision tree to help you navigate what you may be entitled to.

 Links to further resources: